Walnut looking to capitalize on depth

 "I remember us playing Scotts Hill (Tenn.) last year where I didn't have them in the right mindset and in the right amount of shape and that's my fault," Meeks stated.
 "I realized it was my mistake and that I wasn't going to make that mistake again."

-Meeks says that while his team is anxious for their first game against the Golden Bears on Sept.
-4, he wants them to focus on themselves in this first week of practice before turning their attention to their first opponent.
+Meeks said that while his team is anxious for their first game against the Golden Bears on Sept.
+4, he wants them to focus on themselves in this first week of practice before turning their attention over.